brianclements/pkictl/README.md

           members of the group `$PKICTL_IMPORT_GROUP` can actually access the private key itself as it will be in it's own subdirectory.
 See the "Import" section below for details.
+    3. Misc.
+Settings
+        * `$PKICTL_SAFE_TEST`: When set to 'true', all tasks that involve sudo, chown, or chmod with root or other system users/groups are skipped or run as current user instead with a notification message to alert user to what was not performed.
+This is for testing both manually and with the pkictl_test script.

 ## Usage